adiljaved1311/chat-application/README.md

 #### Start Application
 1. Import the project in any Java supporting IDE.
-2. First sun the Server class and then run the Client class.
+2. First run the Server class and then run the Client class.
 3. Now send messages in console from both client side and server side.